-Rigid’s $390,000 bid last year for the “2021 LCG as-needed excavation and disposal contract” was the lowest among five bids; four other contractors sent bids that ranged from $568,000 to $1.1 million.
+Rigid’s $390,000 bid last year for the “2021 LCG as-needed excavation and disposal contract” for work “throughout the Lafayette City-Parish” (the contract does not allow for work outside of the parish) was the lowest among five bids; four other contractors sent bids that ranged from $568,000 to $1.1 million.
 Six days before the contract was signed, Rigid CEO Cody Fortier made a $2,500 donation to the mayor-president’s campaign, according to campaign finance records.
 Payment records show at least three other projects were billed to the as-needed contract, including excavation work for detention ponds on Coulee Ile Des Cannes.
 In all, the as-needed contract’s value alone has ballooned to approximately $5.2 million in a few short months.

 The contract was awarded for one year, with options to renew for two additional one-year terms.
 It’s unclear how much information the bidders were given about potential projects to come and whether they knew of LCG’s plans for St. Martin Parish.

 City-Parish Attorney Greg Logan confirmed in a phone interview that work on the St. Martin project started soon after the as-needed contract was awarded in December.